 Furthermore, Verifone expects to continue to incur income and expense items that are similar to those that are eliminated in the non-GAAP adjustments described herein.
 Management compensates for these limitations by also relying on the comparable GAAP financial measures.

 Note B: Other Charges.
 Verifone excludes certain expenses that are the result of either unique or unplanned events which are noted below.
 It is difficult to estimate the amount or timing of these items in advance.
 Although these events are reflected in our GAAP financials, these expenses may limit the comparability of our on-going operations with prior and future periods.
-Impairment charges represent non-cash charges, such as impairment of goodwill and write-off of capitalized software, which are not reflective of the operational performance of our business.
+Impairment charges represent non-cash charges, such as impairment of goodwill and intangible assets, which are not reflective of the operational performance of our business.
 Post-restatement incremental professional services fees include those fees that are incurred for incremental procedures for preparation, review and audit of financial information prior to remediation of any deficiencies, including material weaknesses, in our internal control over financial reporting, and to assist in remediation.
 These incremental fees enable management to conclude that our consolidated financial statements are in accordance with GAAP.
 In the case of legal fees for significant litigation and gain or loss on legal settlements, these fees and gains or losses are typically recorded in or around the period in which the matter is concluded or resolved even if the subject matter of the underlying dispute may relate to multiple or different periods.
 As such, we believe that including these expenses would not necessarily reflect the underlying performance of our business for the periods in which they are incurred.
-Restructuring charges, which result from unforeseen circumstances and typically occur outside of the ordinary course of business, are excluded from cost of net revenues and operating expenses.
+Restructuring charges and gain on extinguishment of debt, which result from unforeseen circumstances and typically occur outside of the ordinary course of business, are excluded from cost of net revenues and operating expenses.
+In addition, we exclude non-cash interest expense recorded relating to the adoption of ASC 470-20, Accounting for Convertible Debt Instruments That May Be Settled in Cash Upon Conversion (including partial cash settlement).
 Although these events are reflected in our GAAP financials, excluding the effect of these transactions promotes comparability of our non-GAAP financial results with prior and future periods and best reflects our on-going operations.
 Foreign currency translation gains or losses related to income or expenses which are excluded in the non-GAAP financial measures are excluded from other income (expense).
 We believe that it is appropriate to be consistent in the treatment of the underlying transaction and related currency gains or losses.
 Verifone also believes providing financial information with and without the income tax effect of excluding items related to our non-GAAP financial measures, provides our management and users of the financial statements with better clarity regarding the on-going performance and future liquidity of our business.
 Because of these factors, we assess our operating performance with these amounts included and excluded, and by providing this information, we believe that users of our financial statements are better able to understand the financial results of what we consider to be our continuing operations.

 Note C: Restatement Expense.
 Our Non-GAAP financial measures eliminate the impact of restatement expenses.
 On December 3, 2007, we announced that our management had identified errors in accounting related to the valuation of in-transit inventory and allocation of manufacturing and distribution overhead to inventory for our fiscal year ended October 31, 2007.
 Restatement expenses include the cost of the Audit Committee’s independent investigation and professional services expenses incurred to prepare, review and audit restated financial statements for our fiscal year ended October 31, 2007.
 Verifone believes excluding these expenses in our non-GAAP measures promotes comparability of our non-GAAP financial results with prior and future periods and best reflects our on-going operations.